 Located in Peninsula State Park, there are two entrances – the Fish Creek entrance and the Ephraim entrance.
 There will be many signs directing you to the amphitheater from both entrances.
 The parking lot for the amphitheater is actually the overflow parking lot for Nicolet Beach.
 Once you are parked in the lot, it’s only about a three or four minute walk to the amphitheater.
 Driving Directions…

-Summer Amphitheater Location
+Outdoor Amphitheater Location

 Handicapped parking and seating is available.
 Handicapped signs at the amphitheater entrance indicate designated parking areas.
-To reserve a backstage handicapped parking spot, please contact the Northern Sky office during business hours prior to the show to reserve space.

 Northern Sky also provides golf cart shuttle transportation from the parking lot to the amphitheater for our patrons who have difficulty walking the distance.
 Service is available starting 45 minutes prior to showtime, up to 10 minutes prior to showtime.
 Please meet at the park bench next to the parking lot steps.